rohinqaderyan/personal-portfolio/DOCKER.md

 # Docker Deployment Guide

+> 🐳 Compatible with Docker 20.10+ and Docker Compose v2

 ## Overview

 This guide covers containerizing and deploying the portfolio application using Docker and Docker Compose.